 Scope and Eligibility of a Rate Proposals for MSA Review

-The following are the preferred eligibility criteria for requesting an MSA review of a rate proposal.
+The following are the preferred eligibility criteria for requesting an MSA Review of a rate proposal.

-Must be an in force long-term care insurance product
+Must be an in force LTCI product (individual or group).

-Must be seeking a rate increase in at least 20 states and must affect at least 5,000 policyholders
+Must be seeking a rate increase in at least 20 states and must affect at least 5,000 policyholders nationwide.

-Includes any stand-alone LTCI product approved by states, not by the Interstate Insurance Product Regulation Commission (Compact)
+Includes any stand-alone LTCI product approved by states, not by the Compact.

-For Compact-approved products meeting certain criteria, the Compact Office will provide the first-level advisory review subject to the input and quality review of the MSA
+For Compact-approved products meeting certain criteria, the Compact office will provide the first-level advisory review subject to the input and quality review of the MSA.

 It is recognized that rate proposals vary from insurer to insurer.
 The above criteria and the timelines provided below are general guidelines.
 The MSA Team has the authority to weigh the benefits of the MSA Review for state insurance departments and the insurer against available MSA Team resources when considering the eligibility of rate proposals and the timeline for completion.
 Based on these considerations, the MSA Team, at its discretion, may elect to perform an MSA Review on a rate proposal that does not satisfy the above eligibility criteria.

-The MSA Team reserves the right to deny a request that does not meet eligibility criteria.
-An insurer will be notified if the request for an MSA Review is denied.
+The MSA Team reserves the right to deny a proposal that does not meet eligibility criteria.
+An insurer will be notified if the proposal for an MSA Review is denied.

-An insurer may ask questions for more information about a potential rate proposal though communication to supporting NAIC and Compact staff and the MSA Team.
+An insurer may ask questions for more information about a potential rate proposal through communication to supporting NAIC and Compact staff and the MSA Team.
 This will be accomplished through a Communication Form that will be available on the Compact web page.
-Supporting NAIC and Compact staff will work with the insurer to complete the necessary steps to assess eligibility, discuss any technical or other issues and answer questions.
+Supporting NAIC and Compact staff will work with the insurer to complete the necessary steps to assess eligibility, discuss any technical or other issues, and answer questions.

 The insurer will have access to primary and supplementary checklists in Appendix B that provide guidance to the insurer for information that should be included in a complete MSA rate proposal requested through the NAIC’s SERFF application.